|Aviation Law Certification|

 |Board Certification Applications for Lawyers|

-Board Certification CLE credit hours are now available online.
+View your Board Certification CLE credit hours online.
 Log in to your My Florida Bar account, and select “Show More” in the My Board Certifications section.
-Check “Show All” and select aviation law from the drop down menu.
+Check “Show All” and select Aviation Law from the drop down menu.
 Select the “Credit History” tab.

 Recertification File Extension